nf-core/eager/docs/usage.md

 For more details on how to set up your own private profile, please see [installation](../configuration/adding_your_own.md).

 **Basic profiles**
 These are basic profiles which primarily define where you derive the pipeline's software packages from.
-These are typically the profiles you would use if you are running the pipeline on your **own PC*- (vs. a HPC cluster - see below).
+These are typically the profiles you would use if you are running the pipeline on your **own PC** (vs. a HPC cluster - see below).

 - `awsbatch`
   - A generic configuration profile to be used with AWS Batch.